MileIQ: History

 On November 5, 2015, Microsoft announced that it had acquired MileIQ for an undisclosed amount and the app was integrated into the Microsoft license scheme.
 On March 18, 2021, Microsoft divested MileIQ and it reverted to an independent company again as MileIQ LLC.
 The newly independent company was led by the original creators of the mileage tracking app.

-In 2025 MileIQ raised its annual subscription rate by 50% from $59.99 a year to $89.99 a year.
+MileIQ was acquired by Bending Spoons on July 8, 2025.

 Products and services

 MileIQ offers an app named after the company ("MileIQ") which passively tracks and logs mileage of users.
 The app works in the background of a Smartphone, tracking and recording all driving activities.
 It uses artificial intelligence and machine learning to filter personal and business mileage based on time, day, and other factors.
 The app syncs with online mileage logs to document information obtained while driving.

 The MileIQ app is available for free download on the App Store and Google Play.
 After a one-time download and profile set-up, it works like an activity tracker and begins to log drives automatically, or allows for manual entry of travel.
 The user swipes left or right at the end of each trip to indicate if the trip was for personal or business.
 The free version of the app tracks up to 40 drives per month with a premium feature that allows for more.